NVIDIA/cccl/libcudacxx/docs/extended_api/synchronization_primitives/barrier.md

 ## Shared memory barriers with transaction count

-Starting with the Hopper architecture (CUDA Compute Capability 9), a `cuda::barrier` object located in shared memory supports a new count, called [tx-count](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#tracking-asynchronous-operations-by-the-mbarrier-object), which is used for tracking the completion of asynchronous memory operations or transactions.
+In addition to the arrival count, a `cuda::barrier<thread_scope_block>` object located in shared memory supports a [tx-count](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#tracking-asynchronous-operations-by-the-mbarrier-object), which is used for tracking the completion of some asynchronous memory operations or transactions.
 The tx-count tracks the number of asynchronous transactions, in units specified by the asynchronous memory operation (typically bytes), that are outstanding and yet to be complete.
+This capability is exposed, starting with the Hopper architecture (CUDA Compute Capability 9).

 The tx-count of `cuda::barrier` must be set to the total amount of asynchronous memory operations, in units as specified by the asynchronous operations, to be